-The programs of the Lakes Region Community College are approved by the New Hampshire State Approving Agency (Postsecondary Education Commission) for Veterans Education Programs for persons eligible for educational benefits under the GI Bills.
+Programs of the Lakes Region Community College are approved by the New Hampshire State Approving Agency for Veterans Education Programs for persons eligible for educational benefits (GI BILL®).
 Students who have questions about their eligibility should call the Veterans Administration at 1-888-442-4551.
 Students who request veterans' educational assistance are required to have all previous postsecondary experience evaluated for possible transfer credit in order to be eligible for benefits.
 VA Students enrolled under the Veterans Educational Assistance Improvement Act of 2010 shall be charged in-state tuition.